 Aaron Chatterji, Ph.D. is an Associate Professor at Duke University’s Fuqua School of Business.
 He previously served as a Senior Economist at the White House Council of Economic Advisers (CEA) where he worked on a wide range of policies relating to entrepreneurship, innovation, infrastructure and economic growth.

 Chatterji’s research and teaching investigate some of the most important forces shaping our global economy and society: entrepreneurship, innovation, and the expanding social mission of business.
 He was awarded an inaugural Junior Faculty Fellowship from the Kauffman Foundation to recognize his work as a leading scholar in entrepreneurship.
 He also received the Rising Star award from the Aspen Institute for his work on business and public policy.

 His research has been published in leading academic journals and been cited by The New York Times, CNN, The Wall Street Journal, and The Economist.
-He has authored several op-ed pieces in leading newspapers, appeared on national TV and radio, and was recently profiled in The Financial Times and Fortune.
+He has authored several op-ed pieces in leading newspapers, including the New York Times and the Wall Street Journal, appeared on national TV and radio, and was recently profiled in The Financial Times and Fortune.
 Chatterji has also testified as an expert witness at the House Committee on Small Business and the U.S. Department of State and served as a Fellow at the Center for American Progress.

-In his local community, Chatterji is a special advisor to the Durham (NC) Chamber of Commerce and serves as a board member for Durham Communities in Schools, an education-focused non-profit, and Bull City Forward, an entrepreneurship accelerator.
-He advises technology start-up companies on innovation and strategy.
+Chatterji serves as a board member for Durham Communities in Schools, an education-focused non-profit, and advises technology start-up companies on innovation and strategy.